 There’s no question about it, and there’s no reason to feel guilty for thinking it: communicating with a toddler can be frustrating.
 To repeat: communicating with a toddler can be frustrating.
 Every parent feels this frustration at some point, as do many toddlers!
 Toddlers are aware of what they want, but they often have trouble conveying these desires to care givers.
 It is important to remember: it’s ok!
 Toddlers acquire language each and every day as they are exposed to new words, and, with that, their vocabulary grows.

 During this time of rapid language development, there are a few tips to support and encourage language, while also reducing frustration for BOTH communicative partners.

 Tips for Frustration-Free Communication with Your Toddler:

-- Reduce the demand: When a child is trying to explain wants and needs, she may feel pressured to verbalize her choices or may just not feel like talking.
+- Reduce the demand: When a child is trying to explain wants and needs, she may feel pressure to verbalize her choices or may just not feel like talking.
 That’s ok!
 If a parent is unable to elicit a verbal response, he or she may try reducing the demand!
 Accept pointing as an alternative, so long as the child is staying compliant with what is being asked of him.